The crown of the tooth is the part that is visible in the mouth. The tooth root, or roots, anchor the tooth into the jawbone.

 In health, this root is visible only on dental x-rays.
 When a tooth is lost, it is necessary to replace both the tooth crown and root.
 A dental implant is a replacement for the root component of a tooth.
 For implant placement, it is essential that you work with a highly trained surgeon who can manage placing your implant in an ideal position.
 In some cases, it may be necessary to “grow back” missing bone or gum tissue prior to placement of your dental implant to obtain both an ideal aesthetic and functional result.

-Replacing a single tooth with a dental implant allows for desirable long-term functional and aesthetic results.
+At Whole Dental in Roseville replacing a single tooth with a dental implant allows for desirable long-term functional and aesthetic results.

 By electing to replace your missing tooth with an implant vs. a bridge or partial denture, you have chosen to help preserve the condition of healthy adjacent teeth by eliminating the need to grind down healthy adjacent teeth or use clasps for support.
 Your dental implant will continue to stimulate bone and gum tissue while in function, which helps prevent future bone loss over time.
 To understand dental implants, it is first important to understand the anatomy of a natural tooth.